-A few mistakes to avoid as you embark on a low carb diet, such as eating too many calories, or not eating enough fat.
+A few low carb diet mistakes to avoid as you embark on a low carb diet, such as eating too many calories, or not eating enough fat.

 There are a few common pitfalls when it comes to low carb diets.
-Here they are, and our best advice on how to avoid them.
+Here are the top seven low carb diet mistakes, and my best advice on how to avoid them.

 1. Looking at this as a short term fix

 This is true for any diet, actually.
 The only way to see true, long-term results is to stop the short-term thinking.
 I’m sure you know the drill: you start a low-calorie diet, aiming to lose an x number of pounds.
 The diet is unsustainable – it is too low in calories.
 So you stick with it for a few weeks, on edge and ravenous the entire time, lose some weight, then go back to your old eating habits.

 Meanwhile, your metabolism slowed down in response to the starvation diet, and as soon as you increase your calories, you pack on the pounds.

 This mindset has to change.
 A low carb diet is a long term commitment.
 You need to realize that this is for life.
 A low carb diet is very healthy and very effective, but it only works as lo long as you follow it.